voelzmo/codex/deploy/aws.md

 (substituting your actual values, of course)

-As a quick pre-flight check, run `make plan` to compile your Terraform plan and suss out any issues with naming, missing variables, configuration, etc.:
+As a quick pre-flight check, run `make manifest` to compile your Terraform plan and suss out any issues with naming, missing variables, configuration, etc.:

 ```
-$ make plan
+$ make manifest
 terraform get -update
 terraform plan -var-file aws.tfvars -out aws.tfplan
 Refreshing Terraform state prior to plan...